Mowbray Engineering Company

 Current Site Status

-The Mowbray Engineering Co. site includes an area where Mowbray Engineering Company discharged used transformer oil from its facility operations.
+The Mowbray Engineering Co. site includes an area where Mowbray Engineering Company discharged used transformer oil from its facility which repaired and reconditioned electrical transformers.
 EPA placed the site on National Priorities List (NPL) in 1983 because of contaminated soil resulting from waste handling practices.
 EPA, the Alabama Department of Environmental Management (ADEM) and Alabama Power Company, the site’s primary potentially responsible party (PRP), have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 By conducting operation and maintenance activities, placing institutional controls on the site property and undertaking Five-Year Reviews, EPA, ADEM and the site’s primary PRP continue to protect people and the environment from site contamination.

 Site Location and Background

 The 2.7-acre site is located at 300 Beeland Street, 50 miles southwest of Montgomery in Greenville, Butler County, Alabama.
-The site includes a grassy area across the street from the Mowbray Engineering Company facility.
+The site includes a grassy area across the street from the former Mowbray Engineering Company facility.
 A forested area borders the site to the north and west.
 First Street borders the site to the south.
 Beeland Street borders the site to the east.
 Fencing borders three sides of the site and Tanyard Branch Creek borders the site to the southwest.
 The site’s broader surroundings include residential areas and industrial land uses.
 Residential areas include some low-income residents.